Introduction

 Participation

-This course is designed to be primarily in-person, although we will support hybrid and remote synchronous and asynchronous access.
+This course is designed to be primarily in-person, although we support hybrid and remote synchronous and asynchronous access.
 A critical component of this course is team interactions.
 We highly encourage in-person participation throughout the course, especially for team activities, but recognize that other commitments may sometimes interfere.
 All sessions will be hosted via Zoom and available for hybrid synchronous participation.
 These Zoom sessions will be recorded and the recordings made available as soon as is possible.
-Zoom meeting information can be accessed through the calendar invitations you will have received prior to the course.
+Zoom meeting information can be accessed through the syllabus on this site.

 Prerequisites